xuankimtran/docs-1/pages/katalon-studio/docs/statements.md

     <tbody>
         <tr>
             <td>Break</td>
-            <td>Katalon Studio will exit current code block and continue to next code block/ test step.</td>
+            <td>Katalon Studio exits current code block and continue to next code block/ test step.</td>
         </tr>
         <tr>
             <td>Continue</td>
-            <td>Katalon Studio will skip the remainder of the current loop and continue with the next iteration of the loop.</td>
+            <td>Katalon Studio skips the remainder of the current loop and continues with the next iteration of the loop.</td>
         </tr>
         <tr>
             <td>Return</td>
-            <td>Katalon will exit from the current method/step, and the flow control is returned to where the method/step was invoked.</td>
+            <td>Katalon exits from the current method/ step, and the flow control is returned to where the method/step was invoked.</td>
         </tr>
     </tbody>
 </table>

 ### In Script view

-The **Script** view of test cases allows you to programmatically define and handle **Break**, **Continue** & **Return** easily using either Groovy or Java language.
+The **Script** view of test cases allows you to programmatically define and handle **Break**, **Continue** and **Return**, using either Groovy or Java language.

 For example: